 Farmer’s first national masterpiece came at Division III Ithaca College in New York from 1987 through 1993 where he constructed a national championship program.
 During his tenure with the Ithaca, the Bombers assembled a record of 110-23-23 and captured back-to-back national titles in 1990 and 1991.
 His arrival at Ithaca in 1987 instantly signaled a sign of things to come as he led Ithaca to the NCAA Tournament in his first season.

 Farmer followed the 1987 season with back-to-back trips to the NCAA National Semifinals in each of the next two seasons, resulting in Farmer being named the 1989 NSCAA Division III National Coach of the Year.
-His monumental tenure at Ithaca was recognized as Farmer was inducted into the Ithaca College Sports Hall of Fame in 1998.
+His monumental tenure at Ithaca was immortalized further as Farmer was inducted into the Ithaca College Sports Hall of Fame in 1998.

 In 2001, Farmer ascended to the realm of professional women’s soccer, becoming the head coach of the New York Power of the Women’s United Soccer Association.
 Following a two-year stint with the Power, Farmer served as head coach at Tennessee Tech and Syracuse, and later as an assistant coach at the University of Wisconsin.

 In 25 years as a head coach at Ithaca, Penn State, Tennessee Tech, Syracuse, and Cornell, Farmer has amassed a 286-131-46 coaching record.
 By 2007, Farmer ranked 13th on the all-time wins list among active NCAA Division I women’s soccer head coaches.